apache/mesos/docs/mesos-c++-style-guide.md

 ## Comments
 * End each sentence with a period.
 * At most 70 characters per line in comments.
+* For trailing comments, leave one space.

+## Breaks
+* Break before braces on function, class, struct and union definitions.
+(Google attaches braces to the surrounding context)

 ## Indentation

+### Class Format
+* Access modifiers are not indented (Google uses one space indentation).
+* Constructor initializers are indented by 2 spaces (Google indents by 4).

+### Function Definition/Invocation
 * Newline when calling or defining a function: indent with 4 spaces.
 * We do not follow Google's style of wrapping on the open parenthesis, the general goal is to reduce visual "jaggedness" in the code.
 Prefer (1), (4), (5), sometimes (3), never (2):